adampirani/wordpress-coding-challenge/questions/question1.md

 ### Answer the following questions:

 1. Why isn't this visible on https://my-site.com/wp-admin/plugins.php?
-1. If it was visible, what would this plugin do if enabled?
+1. If enabled, what would this plugin do?